 - You should drink a glass of water before your run.

-Our tip: For your breakfast afterwards, make sure to take advantage of the anabolic window (also known as the “open window”) in the first 30 minutes after your workout.
+For your breakfast afterwards, make sure to take advantage of the anabolic window (also known as the “open window”) in the first 30 minutes after your workout.
 During this time, your body can absorb nutrients faster than usual.
 This means that it can optimally replenish its empty stores.